AxionDrak/PSX2CNFCreator/README.md

 * Removed instruction screen previously located in graphical interface.
 * Added "Display Help" option in the Help menu.
   - You can now read the program manual through this menu.
+* Rewrite source code for improvement and cleanup.

 v1.3
 November 18, 2019